Orders of units in integral group rings and blocks of defect $1$: Proofs of main results

 \section{Proofs of main results}

 In this section we will prove the main results.
-We start by studying parts of the Brauer tree and then show how this leads to the proof of Theorem~\ref{main_inequality} when we consider the whole tree.
+We first study parts of the Brauer tree and then we show how this leads to the proof of Theorem~\ref{main_inequality} when we consider the whole tree.

 Throughout the section we will assume that $u \in \mathrm{V}(\mathbb{Z}G)$ is a unit of order $pm$ where $p$ is an odd prime and $m$ an integer not divisible by $p$.
 We denote by $R$ a complete discrete valuation ring of characteristic $0$ whose maximal ideal contains $p$.
 Moreover we assume that $R$ contains a primitive $r$-th root of unity where $r$ is the maximal divisor of the order of $G$ not divisible by $p$ and that $p$ is unramified in $R$.
 We denote by $K$ the quotient field of $R$ and by $F$ the residue field.
 We use the bar-notation to denote reduction modulo the maximal ideal of $R$, also with respect to modules.
-We will denote by $\xi$ any $m$-th root of unity and by $\zeta_p$ a primitive $p$-th root of unity in $R$.
 Note that if $\chi$ is the character of a simple $KG$-module it is also the character of a simple $RG$-module by \cite[Remark 6c)]{BachleMargolis4primaryII}.
 When we will speak of a Brauer tree, we assume that each vertex $v$ is labeled by a sign $\delta_v$ as described in Section~\ref{CyclicBlocks}.
-When not explicitly stated otherwise we regard a module always as an $F \langle u \rangle$-module.